 What causes tongue-tie in a child?

-Tongue-tie happens when the tongue and frenulum don’t form quite normally.
+Tongue-tie happens when the tongue and lingual frenulum don’t form quite normally.
 Healthcare providers aren’t sure exactly what causes this.
 Tongue-tie runs in some families, so your family health history may play a role.

 What are the symptoms of tongue-tie in a child?

 Your child may not have any problems from their tongue-tie.
 Many children do not.
 Others may have certain problems such as:

 A gap between the bottom 2 front teeth

 Problems keeping the mouth healthy, which can cause tooth decay

 Tongue-tie can make it hard for your child to do other activities.
 These include licking an ice cream cone, playing a wind instrument, or kissing.
 And it may cause embarrassment or social problems in some children.

 Most babies with tongue-tie don't have trouble with breastfeeding.
 But some babies with this condition may have trouble latching to the nipple.
 Or the breastfeeding might cause nipple pain.
 If not corrected, your baby may not gain weight normally.
 It causes some women to give up breastfeeding earlier than they would like.

 Tongue-tie often doesn’t keep babies from learning to speak.
 Your child may just have trouble making certain sounds such as t, d, z, s, th, n, and l.